-Injecting steroids directly inside the keloid tissue, known as an intra-lesional injection, is a commonly used method of treating small keloids.
+Injecting steroids directly inside the keloid tissue, known as an intra-lesional injection, is a commonly used method for treating small keloids.
 This treatment however is only partially effective.
 Triamcinolone acetonide is the most commonly steroid that is used for this purpose.

-Dr. Tirgan has researched and published on the efficacy of this method of treatment.
-The treatment was found to be effective only in one third of cases, but most importantly was found to lead to worsening of keloids in 17.3% of patients.
+Steroid injections are not as effective as we would like them to be and can also be harmful in some situations.
+Dr. Tirgan has researched and published on the efficacy of steroid injections.
+The treatment was found to be effective only in one third of cases, but most importantly the treatment was found to lead to worsening of keloids in 17.3% of patients.
 Click here to download this publication.

 Skin Atrophy from Steroid injection

-Another issue with the usage of intra-lesional steroids is the size, length and thickness of the needle used to inject the keloid lesions.
+Another issue with the usage of intra-lesional steroids is the size, length and thickness of the needle that is used to inject the keloid lesions.
 Some physicians falsely believe that a large and thick needle should be used to inject large keloid lesions.
 This belief comes from the fact that injecting into an old and dense keloid lesion is a rather difficult task.

 In injecting keloids, the smaller and thinner the needle is, the less damage it causes to the keloid tissue.
 Dr. Tirgan only uses the smallest and thinnest needles, those that are used to inject insulin under the skin.
 With this method, Dr. Tirgan is able to inject any keloid.

 Last but not the least is the expertise of the physician who injects keloid lesions.
-An unfortunate fact these days is that the task of injecting keloid lesions, in busy dermatology practices, is often delegated to non-physicians.
+An unfortunate fact these days is that the task of injecting keloid lesions in busy dermatology practices is often delegated to non-physicians.
 As such, a non-physician is put in charge of deciding:

-- the size of the needle and
+- the size of the needle used t inject,

 - choosing where and what to inject.